halcyxnic/MatchSelector/README.md

 5. Confirm by clicking the "Extract" button
 6. Double-click on the "MatchSelector-main" folder - you should be able to see a bunch of files now.

+I'm not adding Linux or GitBash/Git CLI instructions because you'd already know what to do >:(

 ## How to use this program

 ### Step 1: Set up players